 Questions or concerns relating directly to a college course grade should first be raised with the course instructor.
-Program directors and department chairs are available to consult on appeals at the program level.
+The Program Director is available to consult on appeals at the program level.
 If you have continued unresolved questions or concerns about grading, academic policies and regulations of the PA Program or Graduate School, you should direct them in writing.
 A formal appeal form may be found here.